Miffyli/ToriLLE/README.md

             - 8 instances:   FPS
             - 12 instances:  FPS
             - 16 instances: Crash
 - Episode restart is rather slow, especially if all instances reboot at once
     - Could this be better if e.g. we move all files to ram?
+- A2C does not seem to work, at least in this environment
+- Add possibility to "display window" and run the game at reasonable speed

 ### Future TODOs:
 - Add swords and other items
 - Add description of the environment
 - Add possibility to use rendered images?